taroooyan/bg-wiki/NANO-MANUAL.md

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_wire_feedthrough.jpg)

 * Thread the wires for the triple connector through the slot in the middle plate.
 Itʼs easier if you give the wires a couple of twists ﬁrst.
 Connect the 3-pin female header/socket to the triple connector on the back of the main board, as described in the “triple connector” step on p.
 16: make sure itʼs oriented so the red wire connects to the positive pin, the black to the negative, and the green in the middle.
-* Thread the battery cable down so it will be easy to connect to the battery port on the FIO.
+* Thread the battery cable down so it will be easy to connect to the battery port on the Fio.
 But DO NOT connect the battery yet!
 (The Nano power switch is down, off.)

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/back_plate_install.jpg)